 - Conduct usability testing, consumer education, and other validation work to prepare for a successful launch of a national consumer IoT labeling scheme; and

-- Work toward v1 of an IoT label that has been tested with manufacturers, retailers and consumers
+- Work with a group of IoT Design Fellows and subject matter experts to deliver a reference system that has been tested with manufacturers, retailers and consumers

 If this sounds like an interesting initiative, we invite you to get in touch.
 We’re looking for thought partners, engineers and systems thinkers who deeply grok privacy, security, and consumer protection to build out the strategy.
 We will be filling contract and full-time roles too so if you’re interested in working with CR, drop us a line at firstname.lastname@example.org.